 paradox:

-a statement or proposition that, despite sound (or apparently sound) reasoning from acceptable premises, leads to a conclusion that seems senseless, logically unacceptable, or self-contradictory.
+sound) reasoning from acceptable premises, leads to a conclusion that

 conundrum: